 That makes a credit crunch different from ordinary repricing.
 Credit markets can become more selective through wider spreads, tighter covenants, or higher yields while still functioning normally.
-A true crunch begins when access itself deteriorates across a meaningful part of the system, so that borrowers face delayed execution, smaller financing size, tougher underwriting, or a complete loss of market access.
+A true crunch begins when access itself deteriorates across a meaningful part of the system, so borrowers face delayed execution, smaller financing size, tougher underwriting, or a complete loss of market access.

 What a credit crunch means